 Spanish startup XmartSense won the Wind turbine monitoring challenge with a wireless, self-powered sensor capable of measuring temperature, moisture, pressure, etc, to improve systems monitoring on wind farms.

-Part of the company's commitment to the development of wind energy lies in the constant search for greater efficiency and the reduction of operating and maintenance costs to increase competitiveness.
+Part of Iberdrola's commitment to the development of wind energy lies in the constant search for greater efficiency and the reduction of operating and maintenance costs to increase competitiveness.
 In this sense, monitoring systems for wind turbines and the associated electrical infrastructure are a key element in extending the life of the wind farms.
-These systems collect data that allow diagnostic and prognostic models to be developed, making it possible for maintenance to be not just corrective or planned, but rather based on the condition and early fault detection.

-The challenge is to find innovative and competitive wind turbine monitoring solutions that meet the following requirements:
+The challenge was to find innovative and competitive wind turbine monitoring solutions that meet the following requirements:

 They are low cost solutions or sensors.

 They can be implemented in wind farms already in operation with turbines from different suppliers.
 Special consideration will be given to the speed of installation and to making as few modifications as possible to the existing hardware.

 They have few wiring requirements (power/communications).
 Wireless and autonomous sensors — that do not need external power — will be appreciated.